camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/00-introduction/01-overview.html.md

 ---

-Welcome to the camunda BPM userguide! camunda BPM is a Java-based framework for process automation.
-This document provides information about the features provided by camunda BPM platform.
+Welcome to the Camunda BPM userguide!
+Camunda BPM is a Java-based framework for process automation.
+This document provides information about the features provided by Camunda BPM platform.

-camunda BPM is built around the process engine component.
-The following illustration shows the most important components of camunda BPM along with typical user roles.
+Camunda BPM is built around the process engine component.
+The following illustration shows the most important components of Camunda BPM along with typical user roles.

 <center>
   <img class="img-responsive" src="ref:asset:/assets/img/architecture-overview.png"/>